-The fixed example below shows resource with quarterly use limitation where the plan documents specify the number of the limitation explicitly in the plan.
-The limitation value will be fixed for the term of the limitation (fixed values), where changes to the limitation value are not supported.
+The example of a fixed limitation below shows resource with quarterly use limitation where the plan documents specify the number of the limitation explicitly in the plan.
+The limitation value will be fixed for the term of the limitation, where changes to the limitation value are not supported.
 If a SC receives a revised use plan that changes the explicit limitation number then the SC must submit a new Use-Limited Resource Registration request.
-Monthly limitations may only be registered for the current or upcoming calendar year.